 - Carry-on (hand baggage) – 1 hand baggage item weighing less than 12 kg (26 lbs) and whose dimensions do not exceed 55 x 35 x 25 cm (21 x 13 x 9 in).

 - Checked baggage – 1 baggage item with a maximum weight of 10 kg (22 lbs); you must pay a supplementary fee to transport baggage in the hold if you selected the Light price ticket.

 A foldable stroller and a car seat may be checked at no extra charge.
 On long-haul flights (with a few exceptions¹), a small foldable stroller, with the maximum dimension of 15 x 30 x 100 cm (5.9 x 11.8 x 39.4 in), may also be accepted in the cabin, subject to availability in the overhead compartments.
-Other foldable stroller, packed in a carrying case that covers it fully, may replace the hand baggage allowance for infants, provided the stroller does not exceed the maximum dimensions allowed for a standard hand baggage item.
+Other foldable strollers, packed in a carrying case that covers it fully, may replace the hand baggage allowance for infants, provided the stroller does not exceed the maximum dimensions allowed for a standard hand baggage item.
 You should know that some airports may have to deny access to strollers inside the boarding areas for security reasons.
 Remember to affix a label with your contact information (name, address, phone number and e-mail) if you are bringing a stroller on board.

 ¹Flights between metropolitan France and Cayenne, Fort-de-France, Pointe-a-Pitre, Reunion, Saint Martin, Havana, Mauritius, Santo Domingo, Punta Cana.

 Infants with Reserved Seats